 The first step to determining whether you may have inaccurate information on your credit history is ordering a free credit report.[6]

 There are three major credit reporting companies – Equifax , Experian , and TransUnion.
-You can get a free copy of your credit report once per year from all three companies at annualcreditreport.com.
+You can get a free copy of your credit report once per week from all three companies at annualcreditreport.com.
+Although under federal law, credit reporting agencies are only required to provide it annually.

-Look for any inaccurate information, including charges you don’t recognize that may be the result of identity theft or fraud.
+Look for any inaccurate information, including accounts you don’t recognize that may be the result of identity theft or fraud.

 If one of your accounts has gone to collections, it means your original lender has given up trying to collect a debt from you (called a “charge-off”) and sold it to a collections agency.
 That agency then takes over attempting to collect the debt (like credit card debt), which can be from a credit card, installment loan or past due utility bill.
 This usually happens after repeated missed payments, often adding up to a period of 120 to 180 days in delinquency.

-You can try to get a charge-off removed from your credit report in several ways.
+You can try and ask the collection agency to remove a charge-off from your credit report in several ways.
 If it’s inaccurate, you can dispute it with the credit bureaus.
-You can use the FTC information shared above to dispute the charge-off.

 If it is accurate and you now have the funds to pay it off, you may want to send a pay for delete letter to the collection agency.
 The agency may or may not be willing to remove the charge-off for payment on the account.
 They also may take the money and still report your delinquency so be sure to get something in writing.
 You may also be able to negotiate a payment plan (you might be able to get a lower settlement by paying a lump sum).